-It is to address the needs and concerns of Round Rock’s youth from a youth perspective.
+The Greater Round Rock Community Foundation formed ChangeMakers based on a successful national model.
+ChangeMakers is a youth civic engagement, leadership, and grant-making program.
+The intention is to address the needs and concerns of Round Rock’s youth from a youth perspective.
 Each year, ChangeMakers will make grants to programs focused on the youth of Round Rock.
-Grants recommended by the ChangeMakers are funded by generous contributions from community supporters such as Wells Fargo Bank, who is funding the program for the eighth year at a $10,000 level.
+Grants recommended by the ChangeMakers are funded by generous contributions from community supporters such as Wells Fargo Bank, who is funding the program for the twelfth year at a $10,000 level.

 ChangeMakers begins its year in October by surveying other high school students to determine the most pressing issues affecting teens.
 When this information is pooled and priorities are established, they distribute a request for proposal to non-profit organizations asking them to share knowledge about programs or projects that address one of the defined issues.
 The members then decide which programs they believe will most benefit Round Rock’s youth and determine which to fund.

-It believes they will be more aware of the importance of community activism and will realize the importance of tomorrow’s civic leaders
+The Foundation believes that by involving teens in grant-making, they will be more aware of the importance of community activism and will realize the importance of tomorrow’s civic leaders

-ChangeMakers is for youth and led by youth, operating with very little guidance from adult advisers.
-ChangeMakers enhance the decision-making skills of young people, providing a forum for youth interests, needs, and problems.
-It also commits resources to youth-serving programs by developing and encouraging youth involvement in philanthropy and volunteerism.
+ChangeMakers is be for youth and led by youth, operating with very little guidance from adult advisers.
+ChangeMakers enhances the decision making skills of young people, providing a forum for youth interests, needs and problems.
+It also commits resources to youth serving programs by developing and encouraging youth involvement in philanthropy and volunteerism.
 Community Service hours are accrued for all hours dedicated to ChangeMakers and are reported directly to the school at year end.

 Young people bring valuable new leadership skills and energies into the community, and, if allowed to apply their talents, encounter fewer limits to the growth and strength of the community.
 The additional creative and human resources are considerable.